More Than A Screening

 “People will sometimes ask me what happens if I find a polyp, and they are a little taken aback when I tell them I can remove it at the same time,” Borak says.

 Though some polyps may be too large or in a position where they can’t be removed immediately, Dr. Borak says those cases are few and far between.
-He adds that, because the inside lining of the colon doesn’t have pain fibers, polyp removal is not painful.
+He adds that, because the inside lining of the colon doesn’t have pain fibers, polyp removal is also not painful.

 Don’t Wait To Stop Cancer